muppet9010/factorio-muppet-streamer/README.md

 - This feature affects all types of cars, tanks, trains and spider vehicles.
 - If the player is in a vehicle and not in the drivers seat or it doesn't have fuel then the effect won't do anything.
 - If the player isn't in a vehicle and the `teleportDistance` option is enabled then only vehicle's with an empty drivers seat and fuel will be selected.
+- The player isn't prevented from removing the fuel from their train as this isn't simple to prevent.
+However, this is such an active countering of the mod's behaviour that if the streamer wishes to do this then that's their choice.